 16. Xenoblade Chronicles 3D

 Xenoblade Chronicles deserves a mention on this list.
 It is the biggest game on the 3DS, featuring a massive open world, giant monsters, hundreds of quests, and hours upon hours of gameplay to keep you busy.
 It’s a port of the Wii version, which was called one of the best modern JRPGs when it was released in 2010, and the 3DS version is one of the highest-rated games on the system.
-So why is it relegated to an honorable mention?
+So why is it so far down the list?
 Well, technically, it’s not available on all 3DS systems.

-Nintendo released a new iteration of its handheld in 2015, confusingly called the New 3DS, which included a slew of upgrades like a stronger processor, better 3D screens, better cameras, and a much-needed second thumbstick and set of shoulder buttons.
+Nintendo released a new iteration of its handheld in 2015, confusingly called the New Nintendo 3DS, which included a slew of upgrades like a stronger processor, better 3D screens, better cameras, and a much-needed second thumbstick and set of shoulder buttons.
 These upgrades — specifically the more robust processor and second thumbstick — are what enabled a massive game like Xenoblade Chronicles to be ported to the handheld.

 So, while we highly recommend the game, it comes with the aforementioned caveat of only being available on the New 3DS iteration of the software.
 Before you pick it up, be sure the game is compatible with your system.
 The game also doesn’t look great on the 3DS.
 The Switch port is the best looking version.

 17. Professor Layton and the Azran Legacy

 Level-5’s Professor Layton games have long served as some of the best puzzle titles for Nintendo’s handhelds, and 2013’s Professor Layton and the Azran Legacy is arguably the best of the franchise.
 The game boasts an incredible story, attractive animation, and hundreds of clever puzzles that are sure to flummox even the sharpest of gamers.

 Moreover, once you complete the game’s single-player campaign, you can partake in a daily puzzle mode that offers up to 365 additional puzzles to solve.
-Those who utilize the game’s Street Pass functionality have access to even more puzzles and games, giving the title some of the best replay value for any 3DS game.
+Those who use the game’s Street Pass functionality have access to even more puzzles and games, giving the title some of the best replay value for any 3DS game.
 Period.